alpha01/rubysecurity.org/_posts/solaris/2013-04-13-user-creations-in-solaris-11.md

 title: User creations in Solaris 11
 created: 1365824789
 ---
 To my surprise Solaris 11 does not create new user's home directory by default.

-### Errors:
+### Errors

 ```bash
 root@solaris:~# su - testuser